The area of a rectangle is the amount of flat space inside it, found by multiplying length by width:

 The unit is square centimeters, not centimeters, because area measures surface covered rather than distance along an edge.

-- Adding the side lengths instead of multiplying them.
-That finds perimeter, not area.
+- Adding instead of multiplying.
+Adding the side lengths finds perimeter, not area.

-- Mixing units, such as meters for one side and centimeters for the other, without converting first.
+- Mixing units.
+Using meters for one side and centimeters for the other without converting first gives a wrong result.

 A quick check that your answer makes sense

-If one side doubles and the other side stays the same, the area should double.
+If one side doubles and the other stays the same, the area should double.
 If both sides double, the area should become four times as large.
+This scaling check catches arithmetic mistakes fast.

 Need help with a problem?